magradze/Nextino/docs/03-Core concepts/the-scheduler.md

 # ⏱️ The Scheduler: Non-Blocking by Default

 One of the biggest challenges in traditional Arduino programming is managing time.
-The simple `delay()` function is easy to use, but it's a trap: it completely freezes your microcontroller, preventing it from doing anything else.
+The simple `delay()` function is easy to use, but it's a trap 덫: it completely freezes your microcontroller, preventing it from doing anything else.

 Nextino solves this with a built-in, non-blocking **Scheduler**.
-It's the heart of the framework's responsive, multitasking capability.
+It's the heart of the framework's responsive, multitasking capability. ❤️

 ---